 MILNER, Robert H. 1154.
 Private.
 Entered France 5/07/1915.
 Commissioned Yorkshire Dragoons 15/08/1916.
 Entitled to 1914/15 Star Trio and applied for medals from an address in Mile End, Adelaide, South Australia.

 MITCHELL, Jack Fraser.
 1338.
 Australian who had seen service in the 2nd Boer War under his birth name as Private Joseph Norman Greer, 83 with the Fourth Queensland Imperial Bushmen.
 He enlisted as Private Jack Fraser Mitchell 1338 in the 2nd King Edward's Horse in London on 24/12/1914 aged 35 and deployed to Bolougne on 5/05/1915 having sailed on HMTS Onward from Folkestone.
 He fought dismounted at Festubert, Givenchy and Ploegsteert Wood and then transferred to the 93rd Company of the Machine Gun Corps (MGC) 7/02/1916.
 He saw action at the Battle of the Somme supporting the 93rd Brigade attack on Serre and was awarded the Military Medal in this action.
 This was the same action in which my grandfather Serjeant Charles Herbert Moss, 18th Lord Durham Pals Battalion, Durham Light Infantry fought as part of 93rd Brigade, 31st Division.
 Jack was gassed in 1917, transferred to the Labour Corps, 447031 and discharged 29/08/1919 medically unfit and returned to Australia in 1919.
-He died from bronchial pneumonia in 1933 as a complication of being gassed.
-He was awarded the Queen's South Africa (QSA) medal with four bars (South Africa 1902, Cape Colony, Transvaal and Orange Free State), the Military Medal, 1914/15 Star, British War Medal and Victory medal, all medals except his original QSA are held by the family and pictured available.
-Photograph in MGC uniform in November 1916 (Photographs and biographical information courtesy of his grandson and my friend Ray Mitchell).
+He died from bronchial pneumonia on 15/12/1933 as a complication of being gassed.
+He was awarded the Queen's South Africa (QSA) medal with four bars (South Africa 1902, Cape Colony, Transvaal and Orange Free State), the Military Medal, 1914/15 Star, British War Medal and Victory medal, all medals except his original QSA are held by the family.
+In 2022, his grandson Ray Mitchell arranged through the Office of Australian War Graves for his grave to have a new headstone surmounted with the 2KEH badge.
+This is the only KEH or 2KEH serviceman's grave marked in this manner in Australia.
+Accompanying photographs are of Jack in MGC uniform from November 1916, his new 2KEH headstone plus his medals (Photographs and biographical information courtesy of his grandson and my friend Ray Mitchell).